Airlines issue travel waivers ahead of massive 'bomb cyclone' – KION546

 What other airlines are doing

-Here’s what the other large US airlines had issued by Monday night (all information current as of 8 p.m.
-ET Monday):
+Here’s what the other large US airlines had issued by Tuesday morning:

-• American Airlines, headquartered in Fort Worth, Texas, has also issued a waiver for travel in, out or through almost 30 airports in the Midwest.
+• American Airlines, headquartered in Fort Worth, Texas, has also issued a waiver for travel in, out or through almost 30 airports in the Midwest as well as another waiver for approximately 30 destinations in the Northeast.
 More details on American’s website.

-• Southwest Airlines, headquartered in Dallas, issued a “Rocky Mountain and Midwest Winter Weather” waiver.

-The waiver covers a dozen cities, including Chicago O’Hare, Denver and Minneapolis-St. Paul.
-The impacted travel dates are December 21-23.
-Click here for more on Southwest’s waiver.
+• Southwest Airlines, headquartered in Dallas, issued a “Rocky Mountain and Midwest Winter Weather” waiver as well as a waiver for more than a dozen Northeast destinations.
+Click here for more on Southwest’s waivers.

 • JetBlue, the discount carrier based in Queens, New York, issued a “Midwest Winter Weather Fee Waiver” for people changing flights in or out of four airports — Chicago (ORD); Kansas City (MCI); Milwaukee (MKE); and Minneapolis/St. Paul (MSP).
 Click here for more on JetBlue’s waiver.

-• As of Monday evening, Delta Air Lines, based in Atlanta, issued a travel advisory and waiver information for two airports in the Northwest: Portland (PDX) and Seattle (SEA).
+• As of Tuesday morning, Delta Air Lines, based in Atlanta, issued a travel advisory and waiver information for two airports in the Northwest: Portland (PDX) and Seattle (SEA).
 Tickets must have been purchased on or before December 18 for travel on December 20-22.
 Click here for Delta’s travel advisory page.

-• As of Monday evening, Alaska Airlines, headquartered in the Seattle metro area, had issued a winter weather waiver only for flights to and from Seattle because of heavy snow.
+• As of Tuesday morning, Alaska Airlines, headquartered in the Seattle metro area, had issued a winter weather waiver only for flights to and from Seattle because of heavy snow.
 Tickets needed to have been purchased on or before December 18 for travel on December 20.
 Click here for more on Alaska Airlines.

-• Spirit Airlines, the discount carrier headquartered in Miramar, Florida, had not issued any weather-related travel advisories as of 8 p.m.
-Monday.
+• Spirit Airlines, the discount carrier headquartered in Miramar, Florida, issued a waiver for a half dozen Midwest airports for travel between December 21 and December 23.
+Details on Spirit’s website.

 The-CNN-Wire